emgag/video-thumbnail-sprite/README.md

        ->setRate(10)
        // minimum number of images (will modify sampling rate accordingly if it would result in fewer images than this) ->setMinThumbs(20)
-       // width of one thumbnail in px
+       // width of a single thumbnail in px ->setWidth(120)
-       ->setWidth(120)
        ->generate();

 // $ret = ['vttFile' => 'path-to-vtt-file', 'sprite' => 'path-to-sprite-file']
 ```

 There are two different thumbnailing methods available, [ffmpeg](http://www.ffmpeg.org/download.html) (default) or [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer).